Bad Bunny: Activism

+Puerto Rico

 Bad Bunny criticized the lack of humanitarian aid in the wake of Hurricane Maria, which devastated Puerto Rico in September 2017.
 Later the same year, Bad Bunny performed at Somos Live!
 Telethon, a benefit concert for hurricane relief across Puerto Rico, Mexico, and the Caribbean.
-During his set, Bad Bunny wore a shirt criticizing then-President Donald Trump with the message: "¿Eres Twitero o Presidente?" ("Are You a Twitter User or President?")
+During his set, Bad Bunny wore a shirt criticizing then-President Donald Trump with the message: "¿Eres Twitero o Presidente?" ("Are You a Twitterer or President?")

 On July 22, 2019, Bad Bunny joined artists such as Residente, Ricky Martin, and more than half a million Puerto Ricans in taking the streets and shutting down the Expreso Las Américas, a major highway also known as the Autopista Luis A. Ferré, in protests against government corruption and demanding Ricardo Rosselló's resignation from the office of Governor of Puerto Rico.
 In May 2020, he had not taken a position regarding the Puerto Rican statehood movement and had stated that he would prefer to answer at a later time with more clarification.
-He later concluded his answer in January 2021 stating that he would never "want to see Puerto Rico become a State".
+He later concluded his answer in January 2021, stating that he would never "want to see Puerto Rico become a State".
 It was widely understood that he was not necessarily advocating for Puerto Rican independence, only that he opposed the territory ever becoming the 51st state.

-In 2020, Bad Bunny appeared on The Tonight Show Starring Jimmy Fallon as a musical guest and brought attention to the killing of Alexa Negrón Luciano, a transgender woman from Puerto Rico.
-He wore a white T-shirt with the words "Mataron a Alexa, no a un hombre con falda," ("They killed Alexa, not a man in a skirt.") and a black skirt.